jasonjayoo/Social-Network-API/README.md

 ## Credits:
 <br>
+I like to thank my amazing instructional staff for help me in this incredible journey of becoming a web developer.

-Much thanks to my brilliant tutor Mr. Faran Navazi for helping me start on a solid foundation for the development of this application.
+I would also like to thank my esteemed cohort member Mr. Marcus Lewis for his insights and help in the development of this application.

 <br>
 <br>